The 5 Best Dividend ETFs: Compound Your Money FASTER

 Since what you receive from an ETF is not a dividend but a distribution, you want to maximize your income here and hold it in the proper investment account.

-Now that we know the yield and the size of the ETFs, it’s time to assess the volatility.
-There are many new covered call ETFs but they are way too small to include and too recent to have any performance data.
+Now that we know the yield and size of the ETFs, it’s time to assess their volatility.
+Many new covered call ETFs are available, but they are way too small to include and too recent to have any performance data.

 ETF CompanyTickerROR